marmelab/react-admin/docs/Inputs.md

 ```tsx
 <TextInput source="title" disabled />
 ```

+Contrary to read-only controls, disabled controls can not receive focus and are not submitted with the form.

 **Warning:** Note that `disabled` inputs are **not** included in the form values, and hence may trigger `warnWhenUnsavedChanges` if the input previously had a value in the record.